mturiansky/lightdm-webkit-theme-graffiti/README.md

 A simple theme for lightdm-webkit2-greeter.
 This project is still being developed with many features still to be implemented.

 To do:
-- session choice
-- default to the previous logged in account
 - background choice
 - simplified variables to change the coloring